 By Gina from Collegeville, PA

 Pour a little baking soda into the bottom of your hamper to help keep your dirty clothes smelling fresh.
 You can even keep a shaker with baking soda in it near your hamper to shake on top of your clothes when needed.
-A used and cleaned out parmesan cheese container makes a great shaker for baking soda.

 If you put a little scent onto a couple of cotton balls and throw them into drawers and cabinets, they will smell fresh and nice for a long time.